CranioSacral therapy is educated, precise, nonintrusive touch that supports your body's innate ability to heal.

 CST restores balance in the core of the body, your central nervous system.
 When the nervous system has more balance and ease, your body can devote more of its resources to healing and tissue repair.

-Developed by Dr. John Upledger, CST is unlike any other body therapy.
+Developed by Dr. John Upledger, and with roots in many healing lineages, CST is unlike any other body therapy.
 In CST, we don't look for what's wrong with you and devise a plan to fix it.
 We don't overpower your body.
 Rather, we use our well-trained hands to discern what's happening in your tissues, seek to understand how and why your body behaves as it does, and aim to support the healthy impulses already at work.
 We recognize that with adequate resources and support, your body will move toward greater health in a way that's customized to your unique circumstances—a way that's more complete and profound than any treatment plan a therapist could craft.

 CST is named for the craniosacral system, the membranes and fluid that protect, cleanse, and nourish your central nervous system.

-Dr. Upledger named this system for the bony landmarks that form the outer boundary of the system: the skull (cranium) and tailbone (sacrum).
+This body system is named for the bony landmarks that form its outer boundary: the skull (cranium) and tailbone (sacrum).
 These bones are some of the "handles" we use to access this core part of your body.
 By releasing restrictions in the membranes and connective tissue, we encourage better fluid flow.
 Better fluid flow improves nutrition and waste removal, which leads to improved function.

 Like other body systems, such as your cardiovascular and respiratory systems, the craniosacral system has a motion all its own: the craniosacral rhythm.